Hartalika Teej Festival

 - by Catherine

-Hartalika Teej is the Teej festival celebrated in Nepal.
+Teej, also known as Hartalika Teej, is a holy festival in Nepal.
 It's one of the three prominent Teej festivals for Hindu women that comes after the monsoon season.
 The other two are Hariyali Teej and Kajari Teej celebrated in northern and western India.
-The second day of the festival is most important, which is commonly known as "Fasting Day".
+The second day of the festival is the most important, which is commonly known as "Fasting Day".
 Pashupatinath Temple (Burning Temple) in Kathmandu plays a festive-shrine role in the celebration.

 When is Teej?